Ghostfish Brewing Watchstander Stout

 Stouts are viewed as difficult in the gluten free beer world.
 Not that it can’t be done–there are some phenomenal ones out there that are 100% gluten free form start to finish.
 But they are difficult.
 It takes effort to recreate the body that we expect in a dark beer with the lighter nature of alternative grains and extracts.
 But lucky for us, there are many breweries up to the challenge.

-Tonight, we will taste Ghostfish Brewing’s only bottle-release Stout, one of their darkest offerings.
-This beer is released seasonally in late fall/early winter in 22 ounce bottles.
+Tonight, we will taste Ghostfish Brewing’s only seasonal-release Stout, one of their darkest offerings.
+This beer is released annually in late early/late winter in 16 ounce cans (formerly in 22 ounce bottles).
 The Watchstander Stout won a gold medal at the 2015 Great American Beer Festival, a recognition earned by their older recipe.